-- All critical policy and program issues facing individual properties or applying to a single unit or multiple portfolios, from rent policy to smoke-free buildings to rules for in-home businesses. - Portfolio reviews and follow-up, where the team convenes to review with property management staff how well properties are operating in relation to common performance measures (e.g., vacancy rates, turnover time); how the property is
+- All critical policy and program issues facing individual properties, applying to a single unit or multiple portfolios, from rent policy to smoke-free buildings to rules for in-home businesses. - Portfolio reviews and follow-up, where the team convenes to review with property management staff how well properties are operating in relation to common performance measures (e.g. occupancy, rent collections and receivables, vacancy rates, turnover time), how the property is doing in relation to budget and key reasons for deviations and property manager projections and/or concerns about the future.

-- doing in relation to budget and key reasons for deviations; and property manager projections and/or concerns about the future. - Annual assessment of capital repair and improvement needs of each property with property managers and area portfolio administrators in relation to five-year projections of capital preservation needs.
-This annual process addresses the capital needs and priorities of individual properties and priorities across portfolios. - Review and preparation of the annual MTW Plan and Report, where key issues for the future are identified and discussed, priorities for initiatives to be undertaken are defined, and where evaluation of MTW initiatives are reviewed and next steps determined.
+- Annual assessment of capital repair and improvement needs of each property with property managers and area portfolio administrators in relation to five-year projections of capital preservation needs.
+This annual process addresses the capital needs and priorities of individual properties and priorities across portfolios. - Review and preparation of the MTW Annual Plan and Report, where key issues for the future are identified and discussed, priorities for initiatives to be undertaken are defined and where evaluation of MTW initiatives are reviewed and next steps determined.

-The richness and legitimacy of the AMT processes result directly from the diverse team composition, the open and transparent consideration of issues, the commitment of top management to participate actively on the AM Team, and the record of follow-up and action on issues considered by the AM Team.
+The richness and legitimacy of the AM Team, Budget Office and Policy Office processes result directly from the diverse team composition, the open and transparent consideration of issues, the commitment of top management to participate actively and the record of followup and action on issues considered by the AM Team.